Fragging: Motivation

 The U.S. military reflected social problems and issues in the U.S. such as racism, drug abuse, and resentment toward authoritarian leaders.
 As the U.S. began to withdraw its military forces from Vietnam, some American enlisted men and young officers lost their sense of purpose for being in Vietnam, and the hierarchical relationship between enlisted men and their officers deteriorated.
 The resentment directed from enlisted men toward older officers was exacerbated by generational gaps, as well as different perceptions of how the military should conduct itself.
 Enforcement of military regulations, especially if done overzealously, led to complaints and sometimes threats of physical violence directed toward officers.

-A number of factors may have influenced the incidence of fragging.
+A number of additional factors may have influenced the incidence of fragging.
 The demand for manpower for the war in Vietnam caused the armed forces to lower their standards for inducting both officers and enlisted men.
 The rapid rotation of personnel, especially of officers who served (on average) less than six months in command roles, decreased the stability and cohesion of military units.
 Most important of all, perhaps, was the loss of purpose in fighting the war, as it became apparent to all that the United States was withdrawing from the war without having achieved any sort of victory.
-Morale and discipline deteriorated.
+Increasing disillusionment let to a further deterioration of morale and discipline.

 Most fragging was perpetrated by enlisted men against officers.
-Enlisted men, in the words of one company commander, "...feared they would get stuck with a lieutenant or platoon sergeant who would want to carry out all kinds of crazy John Wayne tactics, who would use their lives in an effort to win the war single-handedly, win the big medal, and get his picture in the hometown paper."
+Enlisted men, in the words of one company commander, "feared they would get stuck with a lieutenant or platoon sergeant who would want to carry out all kinds of crazy John Wayne tactics, who would use their lives in an effort to win the war single-handedly, win the big medal, and get his picture in the hometown paper".
 Harassment of subordinates by a superior was another frequent motive.
-The stereotypical fragging incident was of "an aggressive career officer being assaulted by disillusioned subordinates."
+The stereotypical fragging incident was of "an aggressive career officer being assaulted by disillusioned subordinates".
 Several fragging incidents resulted from alleged racism between black and white soldiers.
 Attempts by officers to control drug use caused others.
 Most known fragging incidents were carried out by soldiers in support units rather than soldiers in combat units.